- Windermere Lake Cruises

 Relax in your own Lake District Hot Tub Lodge!

-About the Lake District
+About Short Breaks in the Lake District

 Offering stunning views of woodlands, lakes and wildlife as far as the eye can see.
 The Lake District has become a very poplar choice because of the versatility on offer.
 You find a selection of lodges offering peace and tranquillity hidden away with stunning views and nature trails and then you will find some very active lodges offering water sports, climbing and other such activities.